 AMAGAMALIN STREET (1984)

-Roseanne / Amagamalin Street / Gypsy Parlor Light / Rambling Ghost / Ithaca / Don’t Be Deceived / Taking Maggie Home / Out of The City / Better Bad Luck / Streetwise / Where Did You Go? / 13 Roses.
-Released on CD and cassette in 1984 in the US (Relix, RRCD/RRCA-2003).
-Re-released on CD in 1994 (Castle, CCR-101).
+Roseanne / Amagamalin Street / Gypsy Parlor Light / Rambling Ghost // Ithica / Don’t Be Deceived / Taking Maggie Home / Out of The City / Better Bad Luck / Streetwise / Face Me* / Where Did You Go? / 13 Roses.
+Released on 2LP in 1984 in the US (Relix, RRLP-2003).
+Re-issued on edited compact disc in 1986 (Relix, RRCD-2003) with one track (*) deleted.

 LIVE 85 (1985)